VirtusLab/git-machete/docs/source/cli/status.rst

 Name of the currently checked-out branch is underlined (or shown in blue on terminals that don't support underline).

-In case of :yellow:`yellow edge`, use ``-l`` or ``-L`` flag to show the exact location of the inferred fork point (which indicates e.g. what range of commits is going to be rebased when the branch is updated).
+In case of :yellow:`yellow edge`, use ``-l`` or ``-L`` flag to show the exact location of the inferred fork point (which indicates, among other things, what range of commits is going to be rebased when the branch is updated).
 The inferred fork point can be always overridden manually, see help for :ref:`fork-point`.

 :grey:`Grey/dimmed edge` suggests that the downstream branch can be slid out (see help for :ref:`slide-out` and :ref:`traverse`).

-Using colors can be disabled with a ``--color`` flag set to ``never``.
+Use of colors can be disabled with a ``--color`` flag set to ``never``.
-With ``--color=always``, git machete always emits colors and with ``--color=auto``, it emits colors only when standard output is connected to a terminal.
+With ``--color=always``, git machete always emits colors.
+With ``--color=auto`` (the default), it emits colors only when standard output is connected to a terminal.
-``--color=auto`` is the default.
 When colors are disabled, relation between branches is represented in the following way (not including the hash-comments):

 .. code-block::